Taste of Chicago

 We don’t do things the easy way” is somewhat of an understatement for the intercontinental electronic band Eight Bit Tiger.
-With their new record This Robot Life, the band has shown that making a great album is no longer constrained to physical proximity, but can be accomplished in the cloud.
+With their new record Move Dance Feel, the band has shown that making a great album is no longer constrained to physical proximity, but can be accomplished in the cloud.

 Inspired by the funk band Chic and pop legend Michael Jackson, Eight Bit Tiger has taken a strong influence from the annals of music history.
 The band’s sound is a mixture of 70s funk and 80s inspired electropop combining signature bass lines with vintage synth sounds.